To change your logo go to the 'Page Master' under the 'Design' menu

 Ossie and Mae

-White Horse Stables is a Pets at Home Hastings store nominated #VIPClub charity this means that whenever a customer of that store selects White Horse Stables - Horse Rescue as their charity they'll raise lifelines for us, which get turned into cash and can help us buy food, bedding and anything else we need to keep the horses in our care healthy and happy.
+White Horse Stables is a Pets at Home Hastings store nominated #VIPClub charity this means that whenever a customer of that store selects White Horse Stables - Horse Rescue as their charity they'll raise lifelines for us, which can help us buy food, bedding and anything else we need to keep the horses in our care healthy and happy.

 If your already a member and want to select us as your charity or would like to join the VIP Club then visit the Pets at Home website here.